-In conjunction with the National Ability Center, RPM salutes our military
+In conjunction with the National Ability Center, Specialized salutes our military

-“For Real Property Management, this is an opportunity for us to give back to those that have given so much,” said Mike Jeppson, COO of Real Property Management.
-“Part of our mission at RPM is to help people find a home that they can call their own.
+“For Specialized Property Management, this is an opportunity for us to give back to those that have given so much,” said Mike Jeppson, COO of Specialized Property Management.
+“Part of our mission at Specialized is to help people find a home that they can call their own.
 With our support of the Wounded Warrior Project and the help of the National Ability Center, we’re able to help those that return from battle make a home—not just have a place to live.
 After all, isn’t that what these brave soldiers fought for?”

 “For us, it’s personal.
 Many of us know or have family that have returned from war and we want to do all we can to support the community we live in,” says Jeppson.
 “If our support can help even one wounded warrior return to full health both physically and mentally, then our efforts were worth it.
 After all, they gave everything they had for us—why shouldn’t we respond in kind?”